 Some art history majors will choose to prepare for careers that may require post-graduate training, such as journalism, arts administration, art education or museum curatorial work.
 However, the study of art history, like that of other majors at Clark, is not just training for a specific job.
 While you will acquire a solid background in art history, equally important are the skills of intellectual inquiry and analysis that you will develop—skills you will be able to apply to any career.

-2012 LEEP Project Pioneers: Art History Majors
+2013 LEEP Projects: Art History Majors

 Art Restoration Apprenticeship to Art, Media and the Effect of Human Behavior in Siena, Italy.
 Ananya spent her summer working as an assistant to an art restorer.
 She helped restore 1920s-era walnut furniture and wallpaper from the Castle of San Leonino in the Tuscan countryside.